mbutler808/Project-1-solution/Data/Raw_data/README.md

 # README.md

 This folder contains the raw data for this project.
-We begin with the data provided with the Palmerpenguins R package, which you can install in R using `install.packages("palmerpenguins")`
+The data included here is based on the data provided with the Palmerpenguins R package (FYI: the source data can be installed in R using `install.packages("palmerpenguins")`

 This dataset contains 17 columns, 16 data columns and one comment field, as explained in `datadictionary.csv` or the table below.